Chad & Jeremy60s British Invasion Duo In Concert

 School of Rock

 School of Rock is the leader in performance-based music education.
-At the FEST, their show team will be putting on concerts on both the Main Stage and the Apple Jam Stage.
+On Sunday at the FEST, their show team from Bedford, New York will be putting on concerts on both the Main Stage and the Apple Jam Stage.

 Ron ApreaPlayed Sax for John Lennon